-The Affordable Housing Task Force, which was comprised of two members of City Council, the City Manager, two members of the Affordable Housing Advisory Committee, a developer of affordable housing, a representative from the real estate sector, a housing finance expert, and the directors of the

-City's Office of Housing and Department of Planning and Zoning, convened from January through October 2001 and released its final report of recommendations to City Council in October 2001.
-In February and March 2002, Council approved the report with modifications and the City has since taken the following actions, which are consistent with or supportive of these recommendations:
+The Affordable Housing Task Force, which was comprised of two members of City Council, the City Manager, two members of the Affordable Housing Advisory Committee, a developer of affordable housing, a representative from the real estate sector, a housing finance expert, and the directors of the City' s Office of Housing and Department of Planning and Zoning, convened from January through October 2001 and released its final report of recommendations to City Council in October 2001.
+In developing its recommendations, the Task Force had two overarching goals; to establish and preserve stable communities and self-sufficient households, and to have no net loss of rental or sales housing units in the City affordable to households between 30% and 75% of median income.
+The report also established specific goals in the areas of housing production and housing assistance.
+In February 2002 Council approved the report with modifications and the City has since taken the following actions, which are consistent with or supportive of recommendations made therein: